Gradient Coding from Cyclic MDS Codes and Expander Graphs: Approximate Gradient Coding from Expander Graphs

-It is readily verified that this approach (termed hereafter as ``trivial'') amount to \textit{ignoring} the stragglers, which is essentially equivalent to the scheme given in~\cite{chen2016revisiting}.
-We show that this can be outperformed by setting~$B$ to be a normalized adjacency matrix of a connected regular graph on~$n$ nodes, which is constructed by the master before dispersing the data, and setting~$A$ to be some carefully chosen yet simple function.
+We show that this can be outperformed by setting~$\boldB$ to be a normalized adjacency matrix of a connected regular graph on~$n$ nodes, which is constructed by the master before dispersing the data, and setting~$a$ to be some simple function.

 The resulting error function~$\epsilon(s)$ depends on the parameters of the graph, whereas the resulting storage overhead~$d$ is given by its \textit{degree} (i.e., the \textit{fixed} number of neighbors of each node).
 The error function is given below for a general connected and regular graph, and particular examples with their resulting errors are given in the sequel.
-In particular, it is shown that taking the graph to be an expander graph provides an error term~$\epsilon$ which is asymptotically less than~$\sqrt{s}$ (Eq.~\eqref{equation:trivialApproximationScheme}) whenever~$s=o(n)$.
-In some cases, smaller error term is also obtained for larger values of~$s$.
+In particular, it is shown that taking the graph to be an expander graph provides an error term~$\epsilon$ which is smaller than~\eqref{equation:trivialApproximationScheme} for any~$s$.